ekrell/icore_website/news/icore_news_20240206.md

 We enjoyed talks on CO-OPS from Jimmy Spore & Lindsay Abrams.
 Our group then gave presentations from Philippe Tissot, Marina Vicens-Miquel, Marinda White, Matthew Kastl, and Evan Krell.
 (Beto was there, but just chillin').
 After many great discussions, we headed back to Baltimore.
 A huge thanks to Lindsay & Jimmy for hosting us!

 (For our early-morning meeting, they had provided a box of Dunkin' Donuts coffee.
-However... only I was the only one drinking from it.
+However...
+I was the only one drinking from it.
 Jimmy was handing out tea bags and Tissot brought his coffee from breakfast.
 I hated to see so much coffee go to waste, so I was forced to solo an entire 64 fl oz Dunkin' [box o' joe](https://www.grubhub.com/restaurant/dunkin-6093-saratoga-blvd-corpus-christi/2134545/menu-item/7821149144?menu-item-options=).)

 #### Short Course